SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/README.md

 </details>
 -->

+### ASUG TechConnect 2023

+▶ ⚠️ Access to the system details for this on-site workshop will be provided by the instructors during the session.
+A dedicated system with pre-generated packages for the hands-on workshop participants will be provided.

 ### SAP TechEd 2023

 ▶ ☁ Access to the entry page of the [**AD181v** Jump-Start session repository](https://github.com/SAP-samples/teched2023-AD181v/blob/main/README.md)

 ▶ 🏦 Access to the entry page of the [**AD260** Hands-On Workshop repository](https://github.com/SAP-samples/teched2023-AD260/blob/main/README.md)

-## ASUG TechConnect 2023

-▶ ☁ Access to the system details for this on-site hands-on workshop (service key, user credentials) will be provided by the instructors during the session.

 ## 🛠 Exercises
 [^Top of page](#)